Back to All Events

 Dr. Kaitlyn Stiles

 Join us for a free virtual talk on Sunday, October 20, at 10 AM Central.
 This Virtual Symposium is free and open to the public.
+It will be recorded.
+Special thanks to the Archaeological Institute of America-Nashville Society for the William D. E. Coulson Memorial Lectureship grant supporting this program on science in archaeology.

 REGISTER ON ZOOM HERE.